StylesAW/data_modeling/README.md

 ***

-## Minions Killed Analysis Before 20 Minutes
+## Minions Killed Analysis after 20 Minutes

-The following query shows the maximum and minimum number of minions killed by a player before the 20-minute mark.
-This analysis helps to understand the player's early-game performance and efficiency in farming.
+The following query shows the maximum and minimum number of minions killed by a player after the 20-minute mark.
+This analysis helps to understand the player's late-game performance and efficiency in farming.

 ### Purpose of the Query

-This query aims to capture the extremes in minion kills, providing insight into the player's ability to farm effectively in the early stages of the game.
-It focuses on the period before the 20-minute mark to assess early-game efficiency.
+This query aims to capture the extremes in minion kills, providing insight into the player's ability to farm effectively in the late stages of the game.
+It focuses on the period after the 20-minute mark to assess early-game efficiency.

 ```sql
 SELECT